 Like many things, the best states to homestead in are in the eye of the homesteader.

 In a nation as diverse in its geography as the United States is, every homesteader can find the right fit for them.
+Maybe you're interested in a place where homeschooling your kids is easy, or where property taxes don't shoot through the roof.
 It may take some looking, and it may take some moving, but somewhere out there is the perfect spot for each family.

 Here are the best states to homestead in when considering five popular factors for modern homesteaders.